 Check out my blog about asking for testimonials – I’ve written a template you can copy and use to ask your clients for reviews.

 You can use reviews in a number of places both on- and offline, such as:

 - On social media – As well as the dedicated ‘Reviews’ facility on platforms such as Facebook, you could take a short soundbite and pop it over a striking image or background in a tool like Canva to share on your social media pages.

 - On your website – You could have a dedicated ‘Reviews’ page but it’s also effective to feature short snippets from reviews throughout your site so that there is at-a-glance social proof on every page.

 - In printed brochures and leaflets – As with online, client reviews create a sense of trust and experience in printed marketing materials too.

 - In marketing emails – Again, you might decide to highlight a short snippet from a review in your latest email marketing campaign.

 Online reviews are a fantastic marketing tool to connect with prospective and existing clients and highlight the benefits of your training from the clients’ perspective.

 Do you have a process in place to ask for reviews?
 How important are reviews to you when looking for a new product or service?
 How do you use reviews in your marketing?
 I’d love to hear your thoughts in the Comments below.

-Don’t forget to pop back next week for more advice about collecting and using testimonials, including that all-important template!
+Don’t forget, you can find more advice about collecting and using testimonials here, including that all-important template!